urgent/thisbounty.com-events/README.md

 Heals when funding is made available

-Grows with completed projects, customers and earnings
+Grows with completed projects, customers and earnings, and wins against competing process systems

 At zero, nothing really happens, just can't buy anything until funded.